 A speaker recently told a story about traveling in Asia where he saw a stunning emerald.
 Enchanted by the stone’s beauty, he decided to buy it.
 On the spot.

-He returned home and took the emerald to a jeweller for appraisal.
-The jeweller began to examine the stone through his magnifier, and as he did so, his face went pale.
+He returned home and took the emerald to a jeweler for appraisal.
+The jeweler began to examine the stone through his magnifier, and as he did so, his face went pale.

 “What’s the matter?” asked the proud owner of the emerald.

-“I can’t find a flaw.” said the jeweller.
+“I can’t find a flaw.” said the jeweler.

 “Wonderful!” said the stone’s owner.

 “No, it’s not.
 If it’s flawless, it’s a fake.
 A phony.
 It’s not real.
-Nothing in the natural world is flawless.” replied the jeweller.
+Nothing in the natural world is flawless.” replied the jeweler.

 “Then find a flaw!!!”

 After a few more tense moments the jeweler found a small flaw, and the owner of the stone could again enjoy its beauty without worrying that he had been taken in by a piece of plastic masquerading as a gem.

 The adcoms are trying to appraise you through your essays.
 If they ask you about a flaw, failure, or weaknesses and you fail to provide that proof of authenticity, then you will be a phony and fake in their eyes.